Tenancy deposit claims

 As stated above, your landlord must provide you with the ‘prescribed information’ regarding the deposit protection.
 Your landlord must do this within 30 days of receiving the deposit from you.
 The ‘prescribed information’ would include full details of the deposit protection scheme that your deposit has been paid into as well as a copy of the deposit protection certificate.

-However, if you would like our expert assistance in establishing if your landlord has met their legal obligations regarding your tenancy deposit, then please contact our team today to request a free claim assessment where we can discuss your personal circumstances further.
+If you would like our expert assistance in establishing if your landlord has met their legal obligations regarding your tenancy deposit, then please contact our team today to request a request a free claim assessment to discuss your personal circumstances further.

 Your tenancy agreement must have been signed within the last 6 years – so if you feel you have a valid tenancy deposit claim then you should act now.
 With regards to the level of compensation, this can be anything from 1 – 3 times the value of your deposit depending upon the circumstances surrounding your tenancy.
 We can also assist you in recovering your deposit if this has been unreasonably retained by your landlord.

 Making a tenancy deposit claim could not be easier.
-Here’s how it works:
+Here’s how it works in 4 steps.

 Request a free claim assessment to find out if you’re eligible to make a claim.